On the classification of certain 1-connected 7-manifolds and related problems: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Yang Su for many helpful discussions and David Wraith for helpful communications about his surgery theorem.
-The author would also like to thank the referee for detailed comments and suggestions which significantly improved the presentation of this article.
+The author would like to thank Yang Su and Yi Jiang for many helpful discussions and David Wraith's helpful communications about his surgery theorem.
+The referee is also gratefully acknowledged for pointing out a mistake in an earlier version of the paper and providing detailed comments and suggestions, which significantly improved the presentation of the paper.